 Liquid assets, ensuing from interest income or repayments on the mortgages, will also be present in the Fund.
-The liquid assets may be invested in Liquid Euro, which is also managed by the Manager, or in another fund with a similar investment policy to be designated by the Manager.
+The liquid assets may be invested in Money Market Funds ('MMF') like Liquid Euro, which is also managed by the Manager, or in another fund with a similar investment policy to be designated by the Manager.